othermod/PSPi-1000-Version-4/README.md

 + ### Progress for the Raspberry Pi Zero 2 W:
 - [x] Install necessary updates and hacks to get PWM audio working on the new version of the OS
+- [ ] Get PWM brightness control working (pi-blaster is currently not working)
 - [ ] Create downloadable image that can be flashed to an SD